thevisad/seedbox-from-scratch/README.md

 ## Support

-There is no real support for this script, but people is talking a lot about it [here](http://www.torrent-invites.com/seedbox-tutorials/207635-seedbox-scratch-script-multi-user-quota-sabnzbd-deluge.html) and you may find solutions for your problems in the thread.
+There is no real support for this script, but nerds are talking a lot about it [here](http://www.torrent-invites.com/showthread.php?t=272859) and you may find solutions for your problems in that thread.

 ## License